SicMundus86/ProjectivyIconPack/README.md

 ## 🔴 How to update the icon pack

 The easiest way to update the application is from within the in app updater.
 Once an update is released, you will see a prompt upon opening the application that a new version is available.
-You can still download the APK directly from githhub or via downloader if you prefer to do so.
+You can still download the APK directly from GithHub or via Downloader if you prefer to do so.

 > **Note:** When a new version has been installed you will need to apply the icon pack again to see the changes.